|

 swale, a diverse wetland plant community

-was developing (as a result of the seed
+was developing (partially as a result of the seed

 bank contained within the muskeg placed